johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 -	Encourage disciples to use that day's teaching to infuse prayer with fresh confidence concerning God's will.
 Include personal and vocational concerns and specific challenges faced by members of the group.

--	Bless one another, by speaking a blessing, either from Scripture, or as led by the Holy Spirit, over a person or a community or a specific problem, expecting that the power of God's word and the blessing of his life in us will overcome all opposition!
+-	Bless one another, by speaking a blessing, either from Scripture, or as led by the Holy Spirit, over a person or a community or a specific problem.

+-	Expecti that the power of God's word and the blessing of his life in us will overcome all opposition!

 ### Practical considerations ###